 The Panel observes that it is well established that the scenarios described in UDRP paragraph 4(b) are non-exclusive and merely illustrative.
-Therefore, even where a complainant is not able to demonstrate the literal application of one of the above-mentioned scenarios, evidence demonstrating that a respondent seeks to take unfair advantage of, abuse, or otherwise engage in behaviour detrimental to the complainant's trademark would also satisfy the complainant's burden.
+Therefore, even where a complainant is not able to demonstrate the literal application of one of the abovementioned scenarios, evidence demonstrating that a respondent seeks to take unfair advantage of, abuse, or otherwise engage in behaviour detrimental to the complainant's trademark would also satisfy the complainant's burden.

-Taking into account the distinctiveness and reputation of the trademark "BOURSORAMA", the Panel agrees that it is inconceivable that the Respondent was not aware of the Complainant's rights in the trademark "BOURSORAMA" when registering the disputed domain name.
-Other panels considered that knowledge of a corresponding mark at the time of the domain name's registration can suggest bad faith (see, for example, WIPO Case No. D2017-0100) and the Panel share this view.
+Indeed, taking into account the distinctiveness and reputation of the trademark "ARCELORMITTAL", which long predated the disputed domain name, it is inconceivable that the Respondent was not aware of the Complainant's rights in the trademark "ARCELORMITTAL" when registering the disputed domain name.
+The Respondent should have performed an internet search, aimed at excluding possible conflicts with third party rights.
+Therefore, the Respondent has failed to carry out such a search and has to be considered responsible for the resulting abusive registration under the concept of wilful blindness (see, for example, WIPO Case No. D2018-1182).
+Consequently, this circumstance is considered by the Panel as evidence of bad faith.